That's how much I earned from a $0.12 investment the four months after starting an Esty shop.

 Let's go back to the analogy of Etsy as a mall.

-When you walk into a mall to look for a pair of shoes, for example, you are bombarded with options.
+For example, when you walk into a mall to look for a pair of shoes, you are bombarded with options.
 There are several shoe stores, not to mention the department stores which also sell shoes.

 With Etsy, it's the same.
 Buyers land on the homepage of Etsy and they have hundreds of options other than your products.
 They can easily get distracted by the other options and if they do land in your Etsy shop, Etsy itself has so many options that they likely won't stay there.